Activities For Dementia Patients: How To Do Them And How They Help

 - Wash windows together

 Thinking tasks are easy and fun to supervise.
-The idea is to allow the person to use their cognitive skills to the best of their abilities.
-While virtually all dementia activities give them a chance to use their thinking skills, some are more centered on using the mind.
+The idea is to allow people to use their cognitive skills to the best of their abilities.
+While virtually all dementia activities will enable them to use their thinking skills, some are more centered on using the mind.

 - Sort playing cards